our blog

 • Skip some steps in the workflow.
 Replace human proofreading with automated QA tools.
 And again, cross fingers.

-Bitter Aftermath
+Bitter aftermath

 What happens next?
 Sometimes nothing.
 The client stays happy, so quality expectations are met, more or less.